HheCcc/cse15L-Lab1-report/index.md

 ```
 * The working directory is home
 * 'cat' used to print the contents of files given by the paths
-* It's an error.
-I didn't give a path after the command 'cat'
+* It's not an error
 2. An example of using the command with a path to a directory as an argument.
 ```
 [user@sahara ~]$ cat lecture1